-The larger resorts in Corfu all have supermarkets and touristy shops to provide for their guests and visitors.
-Popular souvenirs include hand-made jewellery, lace, ceramics, pottery and olive wood sculptures.
-The best choice can be found in Corfu Town, the main commercial centre, where there are many shops.
-There is a market here every morning, except Sunday.
-Shopping in the town is generally more exciting than using the resort stores which can be rather soulless - you are also more likely to find good bargains and authentic treasures if you shop where the locals do.
-In more rural areas you'll find vendors selling home-made olive oil, honey, and wine from street stalls.
+In more rural areas, vendors sell home-made olive oil, honey, and wine from street stalls.
 Haggling is expected.
-One of the best souvenirs is the kumquat liqueur, which makes a wonderful gift.
+One of the best souvenirs is the kumquat liqueur.
 Most shops close over lunch time, but are open late, particularly during peak season.
-Those visiting Corfu in the winter months may find that some of the shops and restaurants are closed or have greatly reduced hours; on the plus side, however, things do tend to be cheaper out of season.
+Travellers visiting Corfu in winter may find that some shops and restaurants are closed or have greatly reduced hours.
+But, things do tend to be cheaper out of season.

 Become our Corfu Travel Expert